CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Related Work

 \paragraph{\textbf{Static Analysis Tools}} Range from general-purpose analyzers to domain-specific checkers including SonarQube~\cite{Etemadi2023a}, CodeQL with declarative, multi-language analyses~\cite{Youn2023,issta2023-Fluffy}, and Infer.
 Some tools are more specific, such as NullAway for Java nullness~\cite{Banerjee2019,Karimipour2023}, test smell detectors~\cite{Wang2021c}, and tensor-shape analysis~\cite{Lagouvardos2020}.
 Work on learning or synthesizing analysis rules aims to reduce the manual effort of rule creation and maintenance~\cite{Garg2022,Effendi2023}.
 Complementary efforts build specifications (e.g., taint specs for JS libraries) to strengthen downstream analyses~\cite{icse2020}.
 Empirical studies further tackle aspects of usage in practice and limitations~\cite{Zheng2021, fse2025_suppressions}.

 \paragraph{\textbf{Detecting and Reducing False Positives}} A first task in mitigation is filtering false alarms.
-Machine learning techniques classify warnings into true/false positives~\cite{Zheng2021,Wen2024}, sometimes validating with targeted tests~\cite{Joshy2021}.
+Machine learning techniques classify warnings into TPs and FPs~\cite{Zheng2021,Wen2024}, sometimes validating with targeted tests~\cite{Joshy2021}.
 Beyond classification, several works reduce analysis imprecision at the source: pruning false call-graph edges~\cite{Utture2022,Reif2019}, neural assistance to refine static analysis~\cite{Zhao2018a,Li2024}.
 Recent LLM-assisted approaches treat a warning as a structured query containing code and project context~\cite{Wen2024,Li2024}.

 \paragraph{\textbf{Automated Repair of Warnings}} Data-driven repair learns edit patterns from historical fixes and applies them~\cite{Bavishi2019, oopsla2019, Liu2018a}.
 Rule-based repair (e.g., Sonar quick-fixes and Sorald) shows strong precision but can struggle to generalize beyond encoded idioms~\cite{Etemadi2023a}.
 StaticFixer augments static warnings with code transformations~\cite{Jain2023}, while synthesis/constraint-driven approaches use analysis goals to guide patching~\cite{Liu2023}.
 For type-related violations, specialized techniques automatically fix type errors in Python and functional languages~\cite{icse2024-PyTy,Sakkas2020,Oh2022}, and learned type hints can trigger or resolve static checker feedback~\cite{Allamanis2020}.
 Beyond single-rule scripts, LLM-centric pipelines combine transformation-by-example with static/dynamic checks to produce robust edits~\cite{Dilhara2024}.